-To appeal a grade, a student must report their intention to and consult with the Department Chair.
-The grade appeal process for a CSD course is governed by the Pace University's Grade Appeal Process available at https://catalog.pace.edu/graduate/academic/academic/academic-policies-general-regulations/graduate-grades-academic-standing/grade-appeal-process/.
-Before appealing a final grade in a CSD course the student should familiarize themselves with the Pace University policy.
+To appeal a grade, a student must report their intention to and consult with the department chair.
+The grade appeal process for a CSD course is governed by the Pace University's Grade Appeal Process.
+Before appealing a final grade in a CSD course, the student should familiarize themselves with the Pace University policy.
 The grade appeal process may not be used to appeal a grade for an examination, assignment, paper, project, or the like; only a final grade may be appealed.